astroconda/cbc/README.md

 ## Configuration

 As mentioned earlier this script requires both `CBC_HOME` and `CBC_RECIPES` be defined in your environment.
-It is also possible to pass these paths as arguments at run-time by issuing `--cbc-output-dir` and `--cbc-recipe-dir` respectively.
+It is also possible to pass these paths as arguments at run-time by issuing `--cbc-output-dir` and `--cbc-recipes` respectively.

 It is recommended `cbc_monolith` be executed from its own directory, because the log file(s) as well as input files generally create a lot of clutter.